Shivamsinghh25/shivam_INBT04689/LandingPage/README.md

 # Your Full-Growth Agency

-It is a fully responsive landing page of digital marketing with Newsletter Sign-Up, built using HTML and CSS.
+It is a fully responsive landing page of digital marketing with Newsletter Sign-Up, built using HTML, CSS and JavaScript.

 # Demo Screenshots